beraboris/emacs-config/README.md

 `packages.el` lists all the packages to be installed.
 These are installed with `(el-get-bundle package-name-here)`.

+`commands.el` contains a bunch of custom commands that make my life easier.

 The `packages/` directory contains all the configuration files for the packages.
 A file named `init-foobar.el` will be loaded when the `foobar`package is loaded.